jutge-org/easyinput/README.md

     - Uninstall with `pip3 uninstall jutge`.
 - Python:
     - Install with `pip install jutge`.
-    - Upgrade to lattest version with `pip install jutge --upgrade`.
+    - Upgrade to latest version with `pip install jutge --upgrade`.
     - Uninstall with `pip uninstall jutge`.